Vattaram: Plot

-Burma is the son of Gurupadam's chauffeur.
-Gurupadam, a rich businessman and arms dealer is Burma’s role model, and his dream is to be like him.
+Burma is the son of the chauffeur of Gurupadam, a rich businessman and arms dealer.
+Gurupadam is Burma’s role model, and he wants to be like him.
 Soon, Burma's father is framed by Ayravadham, Gurupadam's right-hand man, and unable to bear the humiliation, he commits suicide.
 Burma grows up in the mean streets to be a gun dealer and waits for an opportunity to enter Gurupadam’s house and take revenge.
 Soon, he wins over Gurupadam and his daughter Sangeetha.
-But Ayra and Veeravel, Gurupadom’s elder son, are tooth and nail opposed to him and fear that he will take over their empire.
-However, Burma uses tact and cunningness to overcome their resentment and wins over Gurupadom’s trust.
-Slowly, he starts to understand the machinations of the power play in the underworld.
-He uses Gurupadam’s bitter foe Karuppusamy aka A. K. Samy, who was once Gurupadam's close friend, to his advantage and causes havoc, which leads to a gripping climax.
+However, Ayra and Veeravel, Gurupadam’s elder son, oppose him tooth and nail, fearing he will take over their empire.
+However, Burma uses tact and cunning to overcome their resentment and wins over Gurupadom’s trust.
+Slowly, he starts to understand the underworld machinations of power play.
+He uses Gurupadam’s bitter foe Karuppusamy, aka A. K. Samy, once Gurupadam's close friend, to his advantage and causes havoc, leading to a gripping climax.